taylorg18/Bowling_Test/README.md

 # Bowling_Test
 Bowling Test for Interview

 Run using python 3.
+On commandline use: py cambia_bowling_test

 To run the docker tag use:
 docker run -ti bowling_test_final

 bowling_test_final should be the tag name

-Input the score for each frame.
+Input the score into the terminal for each frame.
 Possible scores are:
  X - Strike

  #,/ - Spare